The Integrated Nested Laplace Approximation for fitting Dirichlet regression models: Real example: Arabidopsis thaliana

 After validating the use of the package and the approximation in simulated examples, this Section shows an application of the INLA approach for Dirichlet regression models in a real setting.
-In particular, we work with data extracted from \cite{aitchison1986}, where 92 samples of pebbles from glacial tills were sorted into four categories: red sandstone, gray sandstone, crystalline, and miscellaneous.
-The percentages of these four categories and the total pebble counts were also recorded.
-Glaciologists were interested in describing whether the compositions are in any way related to abundance.
+In particular, we worked with a collection of 301 accessions of the annual plant \textit{Arabidopsis thaliana} in the Iberian Peninsula using the four genetic clusters (gc) infered in \cite{martinez-minaya2019}: gc1, gc2, gc3 and gc4; categories whose values are summing up to one.
+Here, we depict how these four gcs can be modeled using Dirichlet regression in terms of two covariates: the annual mean temperature (BIO1) and the annual precipitation (BIO12) \citep{martinez-minaya2019}.
+The aim is explain the distribution of each gc using those two climatic covariates.
+The complete dataset was downloaded from the repository \url{https://zenodo.org/record/2552025#.YtbLgHZByUl}.